 A speaker in the audience recalled that it was mentioned that the obligations of the TCC before transferring a detainee imply that you evaluate the situation and if there are indications that there could be human rights violations in the course of the operations, you should not transfer.
 What is the position of the Swedish Commission of Inquiry (SCI) on the on-going monitoring of the situation?
 Is there a continuous obligation to monitor the situation once the transfer has been made?
 A panellist replied that there is no clear case-law supporting the SCI's position but that it was interpreting other court decisions saying that the TCC would have the obligation to ensure that there is no indication of future violations.
+Concerning a continuous obligation is provided to the solution of the situation of the set of the obligation of the set of the obligation to ensure that there is no indication of future violations.

-Concerning a continuous obligation, the SCI does not consider that there is a legal obligation to do that.
+tion, the SCI does not consider that there is a legal obligation to do that.
 However, if a TCC gets a report that some violations are being made, it would have the obligations to act.
-Nonetheless, it is not an obligation of constant monitoring over the whole detention operation.
+None-theless, it is not an obligation of constant monitoring over the whole detention operation.